Critical Film Studies: Cultural references

 The episode is an homage to the 1981 film My Dinner with Andre.
 Just like the film, the episode is centered almost entirely on two characters—Jeff and Abed—conversing in an upper class restaurant.
+The film is unknown by most people.
+The story exploits the elusive knowledge of the film keeping the audience, and Jeff, suspended from the idea that Abed is actually playing a movie bit.
 The characters, after discussing life-changing experiences of their own, open up to each other, creating a much deeper friendship in the process.
 Abed also wore a similar sweater to the one worn by Andre Gregory in the film.
 Jeff's narration throughout the episode also imitates the film.
 The piece of piano music played over the episode's final scenes is the same piece used in the film, Erik Satie's Gymnopédie No. 1.

 The first part of Jeff and Abed's conversation focuses heavily on Abed's visit to the set of Cougar Town.
 Actor Danny Pudi made an actual cameo in the season 2 finale of Cougar Town playing the part of Abed.
 Jeff mocks the name of the series: "If you want me to take it seriously, stop saying its name."

 The episode also made many references to the 1994 film Pulp Fiction.
 Aside from the Pulp Fiction-themed birthday party set in the 1950s diner, it also spoofed the MacGuffin plot device involving the mysterious briefcase.
 The study group dressed up as characters from the film: